tralfamadude/pdf_image_classifier/README.md

 ## Overview
 This image classifier is based on an example from Google Tensorflow.
 It includes information on using tensorflow serving to do inference in production.
-The reason for packaging it up in it's own repo separate from research-pub is because it is useful stand-alone.
+The reason for packaging it up in it's own repo separate from pdf_trio is because it is useful stand-alone.

 Tensorflow-hub is being used so that pre-trained models curated there can be obtained easily.